1404Samyak/MetaData-Generator-App/Readme.md

-# 📄 AI Metadata Generator with Groq Llama 3.3 70B Versatile
+# 📄 AI Metadata Generator with Groq Llama 3.3 70B Versatile model

 A Streamlit app to **extract, summarize, and generate structured metadata** from PDF, DOCX, and TXT documents using the Groq Llama-3.3-70B-Versatile model.
 The app also extracts and summarizes text from inline images using OCR.